June 04, 2012

 Anderson's influence can also be seen in the establishment of a new scientific association.

 The International Society of Extracellular Vesicles held its first meeting in Sweden in April.
 Though matrix vesicles are one of many types of extracellular vesicles, conference organizers took time at their meeting in Gothenburg to recognize Anderson's contribution.
+A version of the video below was shown at the conference.

 Categories: School of Medicine